top of page

 Steaming to remove wrinkles

-If your scarf develops wrinkles, it can be ironed with steam.
+If your scarf develops wrinkles, you can iron it with steam.
 Light steam relaxes the fibres without flattening the texture or damaging the weave.
-Avoid over ironing and pressing as this will flatten the weave of the scarf.
+Avoid over-ironing and pressing, as this will flatten the weave of the scarf.

 Proper storage matters